Nonvolatile bistable memory and Ising machine based on Micro-Electro-Mechanical Systems: Comb-teeth MEMS

-Consequently, it is possible to construct an Ising machine based on the comb-teeth MEMS based on the constant-charge condition.

-We note that the dynamics is identical between the parallel plates under the constant voltage and the comb-teeth MEMS under the constant charge by suitably changing variables.
-Namely, there is a kind of duality between the two systems.
+We note that the dynamics is identical between the parallel plates controlling voltage and the comb-teeth MEMS controlling charge by suitably changing variables.
+Namely, there is a kind of duality between the two systems, as we now show.

-A comment is in order.
-For the sake of completeness, we consider the comb-teeth MEMS\ under the constant-voltage condition.
-It follows that